Global Topology

 Getting Started

-Navigate to Observation & Insight -> Global Topology to view the system topology.
+Navigate to Observation & Insight -> Global Topology to view the hierarchical topology.

 Hierarchical Topology